hsuliu/About-Me/README.md

 <h1 align="center">Hi~ I'm Xu Liu</h1>
 <h3 align="center">I am interested in CS & TECH, and actively seeking 2022 summer SDE intern.</h3>

-- 🔭 Master of Eng. in Computer Engineering [Univ. of Illinois, Urbana-Champaign](https://illinois.edu/)
+- 🔭 Master of Eng. in Computer Engineering [Univ. of Illinois at Urbana-Champaign](https://illinois.edu/)

 - 📫 If you need any further info, please feel free to contact me: shawliux@gmail.com OR [LinkedIn](https://linkedin.com/in/hsuliu/)